Statute Law Revision Act 2007: Acts repealed

 Among the numerous acts repealed were Poynings' Act 1495, the Government of Ireland Act 1920, the Irish Free State (Agreement) Act 1922 and the Irish Free State Constitution Act 1922.

 Acts retained

-Among the older Acts retained were the Great Charter of Ireland (the Irish version of Magna Carta) and the Mayor of Dublin Act 1229.
+Among the older acts retained were the Great Charter of Ireland (the Irish version of Magna Carta) and the Mayor of Dublin Act 1229.
 The Counties of Meath and Westmeath Act 1543, which partitioned Meath in two, was also retained; as was the English Bill of Rights 1688, however it was partly repealed, including the provision that guaranteed Protestants the right to bear arms.
-The Marriage Act (No 2) 1537 was also retained and this retention has been the subject of academic criticism from Dr Maebh Harding.
+The Marriage (No. 2) Act 1537 (28 & 29 Hen.
+8. c.
+17 (I)) was also retained and this retention has been the subject of academic criticism from Dr Maebh Harding.

 Subsequent statute law revision programme

 Following the 2007 Act, the Oireachtas enacted further legislation dealing with Local and Personal and Private Acts enacted pre-1922, the Statute Law Revision Act 2009 and the Statute Law Revision Act 2012.